CromwellCMS/Cromwell/website/docs/development/theme-development.md

 - Removable - User can delete Block.
 Component will remain in the code since we cannot edit files of your Theme, but it will render `<></>` instead of its content.

 :::important
-You must always provide unique `id` prop to Blocks.
+You must always provide a unique `id` prop to Blocks.
 We need it to keep in sync user's and Theme author's changes.
 For example, user has modified some Block and then author made a new release where he modified the same Block as well.
 After Theme update we'll have to match differences and override author's modifications by user's.
 :::